isabella232/advertising-cloud.en/help/dsp/integrations/analytics/javascript.md

 You can perform validation using any packet sniffer type of tool (such as Charles, Fiddler, or Chrome Developer Tools) by comparing the values of the four IDs between the request going to Advertising Cloud and the request going to Analytics, as outlined below.

-#### How to Confirm the Code with Chrome Developer Tools{validate-js-chrome}
+#### How to Confirm the Code with Chrome Developer Tools {#validate-js-chrome}

 1. Open Chrome Developer Tools and click the **Network** tab.
 1. Load a website page that contains the Analytics for Advertising Cloud JavaScript.
 1. Filter the Network tab by “last” and review two rows:

      ![Filtering on last](/help/dsp/assets/a4adc-code-validation-filter-last.png)